How we operate

 The most protein: Gallon for Gallon

-For our local New England community, Wild harvest shiitakes provide an imminently sensible source of protein without any costs externalized in fuel, fertilizer or feed.
+For our local community, Wild harvest shiitakes provide an imminently sensible source of protein without any costs externalized in fuel, fertilizer or feed.

 We must view land and water as finite resources in our rapidly changing world, and we feel that agriculture and our own habits as consumers can make an enormous impact on our footprint.